 Gather Customer Sentiments

 The main aim of performing supply chain analytics is to ensure that the company provides the best experience to its customers.
 To ensure this, one needs to know what the customer thinks about the firm’s supply chain management and deliveries.
 Companies can easily gather this information from social media platforms where clients exchange opinions about products and services.
-Such information will help to optimise the supply chain to improve customer satisfaction.
+Such information will help to optimize the supply chain to improve customer satisfaction.
 It will also help in forecasting sales as people express their intent to buy something on their social media accounts.

 Visualise Data For Better Utilisation